 The use of data mining and Artificial intelligence (AI) in business is rapidly evolving and capable of helping organizations create new and innovative business models.

-Data mining provides reliable information to make smarter decisions.
+Data mining and web scraping provide reliable information to make smarter decisions.
 It is part of a process that gathers data to generate reliable insights.
 However, to effectively transform this data into valuable information, you must first be diligent with the methods used to obtain and refine this data.

 When combined with AI (and machine learning), the data mining process can go deeper and reveal even more insightful information that helps drive business growth.
 Data mining generally focuses on finding patterns that can be used for predictive purposes.
 Whereas, artificial intelligence also has additional applications, such as planning and natural language processing.